Kids Under Cover is a not-for-profit organisation dedicated to preventing youth homelessness.

 This is why it’s so important to continue to invest in prevention and early intervention initiatives, such as Kids Under Cover’s studio and scholarship programs.
 We couple this with ongoing support to help young people maintain or re-engage with education and employment.
 Evidence shows targeted early intervention strategies are crucial to preventing young people from falling into homelessness.
 It’s this belief that has driven Kids Under Cover since 1989.

-To login to the Member Portal please click here.
-Space to Thrive Each studio provides a stable space for a young person to grow and study while Read more >
+Space to Thrive Each studio provides a stable space for a young person to grow and study while keeping them connected to their family and reducing